dawarit65/dawarit65.github.io/README.md

    - scroll down to "Github pages" and
    - choose a theme from the available options

-- Step 5: (Optional) Change the Slate theme
+- Step 5: (Optional) Change the Jekyll Slate theme
    - open the ".yml" file in your repository
    - [go to this](https://irvandi.github.io/gEdit/#usage) to learn more about how to edit items  such as title or topic for the selected theme